missionpinball/mpf-docs/docs/config/fast.md

 # 2026 Documentation Update

 The following config documentation is relevant for MPF 0.57.4 and 0.80.0.

-Last updated Dec 18, 2025.
+Last updated: Dec 18, 2025.

 The `fast:` section of your machine-wide config is where you configure hardware options that are specific to the FAST Pinball Controller.
 The [FAST website](https://fastpinball.com/mpf/config/) also has thorough documentation and examples for MPF 0.57 and 0.80 compatible configurations.